pmary/pmary.github.io/_posts/2019-03-17-devops-and-continuous-delivery.markdown

 # Impact on the Tester Job

 Tests are very important.
-At the software level, it’s the only way that we get to an actual continuous delivery capability or even really any kind of substantial continuous integration capability.
+At the software level, it's the only way that we get to an actual continuous delivery capability or even really any kind of substantial continuous integration capability.
 But what's done by testers now that developers write at least unit and integration tests?

 Not all company do this but there is something called progressive delivery which is increasingly popular.
 The idea is that we have some infrastructure (usually called a Feature Flag) allowing us to selectively turn on a new features to only a subset of our customers.
 This is the role of the test team to both create the infrastructure as well as manage the deployment of the features.